Derek Ryan (squash player)

-Derek Ryan (born 10 December 1969) is a retired Irish professional squash player who at the peak of his career rose to No. 7 in the world rankings, and for many years was the Irish men's number 1 player.
+Derek Ryan (born 10 December 1969) is a former professional squash player who at the peak of his career rose to No. 7 in the world rankings, and for many years was the Irish men's number 1 player.
+He won nine Irish national titles from 1993 to 2012.

+Biography

-Ryan was born in Dublin.
-He began playing squash along with his brother Noel, as his parents both played.
+Ryan was born in Dublin and began playing squash along with his brother Noel, as his parents both played.
 Living in Killiney he played at various local clubs including Squash Ireland and from the age of 14 he played league squash with Sandycove TSC.
 Ryan was ranked first in Ireland by the age of 19.

-He completed his school Leaving Certificate and decided to study accountancy which he discontinued after a year.
-Aged 19 he decided to play professionally and in 1991 he moved to Manchester.
+He completed his school leaving certificate and decided to study accountancy, which he discontinued after a year.
+Aged 19 he decided to play professionally and in 1991 he moved to Manchester in England.

+Ryan won his first national title in 1993 after defeating his great rival Willie Hosey.
+He represented Ireland at the World Squash Team Championships.